Audit Logging & Compliance

 Maintenance

 Establish automated log rotation and archival policies to manage storage costs while meeting compliance retention windows.
 Implement alerting thresholds for anomalous activity patterns, such as repeated failed authentication attempts or unauthorized scope expansions.
 Schedule quarterly reviews of the audit schema to align with evolving security postures and new platform features.
-Monitor log ingestion latency and pipeline throughput, scaling the message broker or log forwarders as portal adoption increases across engineering teams.

 Maintenance Checklist: